 The Great Barrier Reef stretches over 2300 kilometers from Bundaberg to Port Douglas and is one of the seven natural wonders of the world.
-It’s made up of 3000 individual reef systems, 600 continental islands, 150 mangroves and 300 corals cays.
+It’s made up of 3000 individual reef systems, 600 continental islands, 150 mangroves, and 300 coral cays.
 It’s one of the largest reef systems in the world and can actually be viewed from space.

 The Pinnacles rock formation is part of the Nambung National Park and is located along the Australian coral coast in Western Australia.
 These unique pointed structures were created over 25 million years ago and are made from limestone.

-Costal winds exposed these pillars overtime after the ocean waters receded and left deposits of seashells behind.
+Coastal winds exposed these pillars over time after the ocean waters receded and left deposits of seashells behind.
 There is a 4-kilometer loop track to explore the Pinnacles, which varies in height across the terrain, reaching up to 5 meters.

 Visiting at night brings to life a whole different atmosphere with low-light pollution and the night sky.
 The avid photographer will walk around and compose the ultimate shot to capture what the Australian nightlife can provide.